Four steps to submit an abstract:

-- Please be sure to complete the survey associated with the abstract submission as this will help us in planning for the virtual program, planning for childcare at the Reno component to the program, and in the nomination of new members for AABA's Executive Committee.
+- Please be sure to complete the survey associated with the abstract submission as this will help us in planning for the conference, planning for childcare in Los Angeles, and in the nomination of new members for AABA's Executive Committee.

 Interested in chairing a session?
-The 2023 meeting will include in-person and virtual opportunities for chairing sessions.
+The 2024 meeting will include opportunities for chairing sessions.
 Please indicate your willingness to chair a session during the abstract submission process.

 The Abstract Review Process: The Program Committee comprises AABA members in good standing, and includes scholars from a range of fields within our discipline.
 Each abstract is read by at least two members of the Program Committee with appropriate expertise.
 Each reviewer ranks the abstracts on a scale of 1 to 3 (high priority, low priority, reject) and recommends the most appropriate format (poster/podium) for the presentation.
 If two members recommend rejection, the abstract is reviewed by another member of the committee and by the Program Chair.
 The AABA retains the right of rejection of any abstract.
 Decisions are final.

 Notification of Abstract Acceptance/Rejection: Abstract decisions will be distributed via e-mail to the registered author in early December 2023.
 Your original submission confirmation email also includes a link to your abstract status page that may be used to check abstract decisions.